-Wichita State University

-NATIONAL INSTITUTE FOR AVIATION RESEARCH

-ABOUT THE COURSE

-This course covers the essential topics pertaining to composites engineering and the certification process.
+Wichita State University NATIONAL INSTITUTE FOR AVIATION RESEARCH ABOUT THE COURSE This course covers the essential topics pertaining to composites engineering and the certification process.
 Its contents provide students with an awareness of the composites engineering process framework through course materials and practical applications through online discussions.
 Topics include engineering, manufacturing, maintenance, and certification of composite materials associated with civil aircraft structures.
 The course content is in accordance with FAA AC 20-107B (Composite Aircraft Structure).
 This course was developed through the collaboration of Wichita State University, industry subject matter experts, and the Federal Aviation Administration.
 The course is taught online, includes all teaching materials, and features real-world discussions facilitated by those with subject matter expertise and FAA representatives.
-Depending on prior knowledge and experience, students will spend approximately ten hours per week reviewing materials, participating in online discussions and testing their knowledge.

-After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard.
-Teaching methodology includes online discussions facilitated by subject matter experts, relevant documentation, and audio/visual aids.
+Depending on prior knowledge, experience, and level of student involvement, attendees typically spend six or more hours per week, reviewing materials, participating in online discussions, and testing their knowledge.
+After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination in CSET-A, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard.
+Teaching methodology includes online discussions facilitated by subject matter experts, content in PowerPoint slides available for download, and audio/visual aids.
+As an asynchronous learning process, the schedule is very flexible, with students determining their time schedule and participating at their convenience during each week of class.
+CSET-A and CSET-B will be offered again in Fall 2021 for those students desiring more schedule flexibility.
+It is currently planned for September 20 - October 31, 2021; both modules will be offered simultaneously.
+Course Objective • Students will describe engineering principles for substantiating composite airframe structures during all stages of aircraft product certification.

-Course Objective

-• Students will describe engineering principles for substantiating composite airframe structures during all stages of aircraft product certification.

 Who Should Attend?